joerncodes/obsidian-readwise-reader/README.md

     <dd>Provide a comma separated list of tags, which will be automatically assigned to all Reader documents created with this plugin.</dd>
     <dt>Save Reader URL in frontmatter</dt>
     <dd>If checked, the plugin will write the Reader url for your published document into your Obsidian note's frontmatter.</dd>
+    <dt>Fallback author</dt>
+    <dd>Provide a string that gets used for the <code>author</code> field in Reader if no author frontmatter is present in your note.</dd>
 </dl>

+## Frontmatter parsing

+`Obsidian to Reader` recognizes the following frontmatter keys:

+- `author`: Gets used as the author field in your Reader note
+- `reader-url`: Gets filled automatically upon publishing if the `Save Reader URL in frontmatter` setting is active

 ## Changelog